International-Soil-Radiocarbon-Database/ISRaD/_pages/about.md

 	<img src="https://github.com/International-Soil-Radiocarbon-Database/ISRaD/raw/gh-pages/assets/images/MPI-BGC_logo_EN.png" width="400">
 </p>

+We are continually adding new data and improving our code.
+Both ISRaD data and code are hosted under version control on github: <a href="https://github.com/International-Soil-Radiocarbon-Database/ISRaD"> https://github.com/International-Soil-Radiocarbon-Database/ISRaD </a>.

 ## Publications
 The database is described in detail in the following publication from the core ISRaD group: